 The nice thing about a backcountry adventure on Maligne Lake is you get to float your gear to your campground rather than having to carry it on your back.
 The gear needed is still very much the same as backpacking except you will trade out the backpack itself for several waterproof dry bags.
 Check out our Backpacking Gear List which is designed for the kind of mountain weather you will encounter at Maligne Lake.

 Beyond the usual tent, sleeping gear, and clothing you might consider bringing better food and cooking supplies.
-We did Maligne Lake with our typical dehydrated food and felt like we missed out watching other campers grilling steaks and drinking bottles of wine.
+We did Maligne Lake with our typical freeze-dried food and felt like we missed out watching other campers grilling steaks and drinking bottles of wine.
 The park-provided fire pits allow for more elaborate foods than is typical when backpacking.
 Just remember you will need to source the wood locally (either in Jasper or along the lakeshore in transit) and add the extra weight to your boat.
 Be careful not to overpack your rig as a heavy canoe or kayak can be harder to maneuver.

 In addition to the three lakeside campgrounds, Maligne Lake also has four portages for picnicking.
 Each picnic area comes complete with tables, a cooking area, and a less-than-private wilderness toilet.
 These areas make great stopping points for lunch or to just take a break from paddling when visiting Maligne Lake.